 How to become an occupational therapist

-- If you have an undergraduate degree already, you can redirect your career by studying a Master of Occupational Therapy.
-Be mindful you may need to satisfy pre-requisite subjects to qualify for a master's degree.
+- If you already have an undergraduate degree in an unrelated area, you may be able to enrol directly into the Master of Occupational Therapy.
+Be mindful you will need to satisfy prerequisite subjects to qualify for a Masters Degree.

-- On completing your qualification, you’ll need to apply for registration with the Occupational Therapy Board of Australia to be able to practice as a qualified occupational therapist.
+- After finishing your qualification, you’ll need to apply for registration with the Occupational Therapy Board of Australia to practise as an occupational therapist.

 Duties and tasks